system76/docs/content/intel-me.md

 For Open Firmware systems, the IME is typically disabled by default unless doing so would break functionality (such as suspend/resume).
 System76 maintains a list of machines that ship with Open Firmware in [this article](/articles/open-firmware-systems/).

 For proprietary firmware systems, if the option to disable (or enable) the IME is available, it is typically located under `Advanced` ➞ `Advanced Chipset Control`.
-This option is usually disabled by default, although there have been some models that required re-disabling after an over-the-air firmware update; see [this section](/articles/system-firmware#disabling-the-me) of the firmware update instructions article.
+This option is usually disabled by default, although there have been some models that required re-disabling after an over-the-air firmware update; see [this section](/articles/system-firmware#disabling-the-me) of the firmware update article for instructions.

 ## Can I Disable the IME Manually?